In a world filled with innovative solutions, do you want to become more innovative?

 2. Get better at brainstorming

-Brainstorming is something that happens so frequently in business settings that it tempts us think it is easy.
+Brainstorming is something that happens so frequently in business settings that it tempts us to think it is easy.
 When running a successful brainstorming session, it is both critical and crucial to capture the most creative and innovative ideas – a good session will give you dozens of suggestions to explore, but an unsuccessful session can leave the participants feeling flat and demotivated.

 There are plenty of guides to help you get the most out of your brainstorming sessions but in summary: